 - primary general education;

-- basic general education;
+- basic general (lower secondary) education;

-- secondary (complete) general education.
+- secondary general (upper secondary) education.

 Since all programs, except general education programs, lead to diplomas or to diplomas and degrees as well as to professional

-- vocational education (nachalnoe professionalnoe obrazovanie);
+- vocational education, including short cycle tertiary education (srednee professionalnoe obrazovanie);

 2. LANGUAGES OF INSTRUCTION